-Trump Calls Intel Whistle-Blower Complaint "Fake News;" Dems Demand Answers
+Schiff Vows To Escalate Standoff Over Spy Complaint; 'Fake News,' Trump Scoffs

 ....Knowing all of this, is anybody dumb enough to believe that I would say something inappropriate with a foreign leader while on such a potentially “heavily populated” call.
 I would only do what is right anyway, and only do good for the USA!— Donald J. Trump (@realDonaldTrump) September 19, 2019

-Schiff said in a earlier statement that the intelligence community's IG determined that this complaint is "both credible and urgent, and that it should be transmitted to Congress under the clear letter of the law.
+Schiff said in an earlier statement that the intelligence community's IG determined that this complaint is "both credible and urgent, and that it should be transmitted to Congress under the clear letter of the law.
 The committee places the highest importance on the protection of whistle-blowers and their complaints to Congress."

 Schiff said acting Director of National Intelligence Joseph Maguire will testify in an open session before the panel next week.

-The Post reported that the as-yet unknown intelligence official filed his formal complaint to the IG on August 12, and that records show the president had "conversations or interactions" with five foreign leaders in the preceding weeks, including a phone call with Russian President Vladimir Putin and two letters from North Korean leader Kim Jong Un.
+The Post reported that the as-yet-unknown intelligence official filed his formal complaint to the IG on Aug.
+12 and that records show the president had "conversations or interactions" with five foreign leaders in the preceding weeks, including a phone call with Russian President Vladimir Putin and two letters from North Korean leader Kim Jong Un.

-Other members of Congress away from Schiff's committee say they're waiting to learn more about what's behind all the hubbub.
+Other members of Congress away from Schiff's committee say they are waiting to learn more about what's behind all the hubbub.
 Sen. John Cornyn, R-Texas, who sits on the Senate intelligence committee, said he believes his panel may be next in line.

 "I'm anxious to hear more about it, but I expect we will in due course," he said.